Swiddis/toy-airport/README.md

 ## License

-This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/), see `LICENSE` for details.
+This project is licensed under the [MIT License](https://choosealicense.com/licenses/mit/), see `LICENSE.txt` for details.